tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-Metrics.md

 After completing the Filters Lab let's review Calculated Metrics.

-There are obviously metrics that come out of the box, but there will be a need to create new custom metrics that measure more specific types of things.
+There are obviously metrics that come out of the box, but there will be a need to create new custom metrics that measure more specific items.
 That's where **Calculated Metrics** come into play.
 Calculated Metrics allow you to build off of the base metrics and create much more specific metrics.

 Let's build some Calculated Metrics using the filters we just created.
 We'll start with a metric we'll call "Web Sessions" that represents Sessions where Web pages were touched.